Servant leadership: Thoughts on servant leadership and further definitions

-In addition to some early definitions and distinct characteristics of Servant Leaders, researchers and leadership experts have used research to add on to these.
+In addition to some early definitions and distinct characteristics of servant leaders, researchers and leadership experts have used research to add on to these.
 James Sipe and Don Frick, in their book The Seven Pillars of Servant Leadership, state that servant-leaders are individuals of character, those who put people first, are skilled communicators, are compassionate collaborators, use foresight, are systems thinkers, and exercise moral authority.
 Similarly, researcher Akuchie explored the religious and spiritual articulations of the servant leadership construct.
-Akuchie examined a single Bible passage related to servant leadership, just like the one mentioned in the opening of the essay.
-Akuchie suggested that the application of this lesson is for daily life.
+Akuchie examined a single Bible passage related to servant leadership and suggested that the application of this lesson is for daily life.
 However, Akuchie did not, in any way, clarify servant leadership as distinct from other forms of leadership or articulate a framework for understanding servant leadership.

 In their review of the servant leadership literature, Eva, Robin, Sendjaya, van Dierendonk and Liden argued that for research, servant leadership should be defined as "an (1) other-oriented approach to leadership (2) manifested through one-on-one prioritizing of follower individual needs and interests, (3) and outward reorienting of their concern for self towards concern for others within the organization and the larger community."

-The authors proposed three key elements that captures the essence of servant leadership and set it apart from other leadership styles - namely the motive (the underlying personal motivation for taking up a leadership responsibility, requiring a strong sense of self, character, and psychological maturity), the mode (that they lead by prioritizing subordinates' needs above the organization's bottom line), and the mindset (that servant leaders are stewards who reorient their followers' focus towards others).
+The authors proposed three key elements that captures the essence of servant leadership and set it apart from other leadership styles – namely the motive (the underlying personal motivation for taking up a leadership responsibility, requiring a strong sense of self, character, and psychological maturity), the mode (that they lead by prioritizing subordinates' needs above the organization's bottom line), and the mindset (that servant leaders are stewards who reorient their followers' focus towards others).
 In essence, servant leadership comprises the following: (1) someone or something other than the leader, (2) one-on-one interactions between leaders and followers, and (3) an overarching concern towards the wellbeing of the wider organizational stakeholders and the larger community.

 The appeal or, or preference to engage in, servant leadership may be influenced by leaders' personalities.
 The altruistic-nurturing personality type, as measured by the Strength Deployment Inventory show a strong positive correlation with servant leadership at 0.708.
 While leaders with different types showed correlations with other leadership styles.
 The assertive-directing type correlated with transformational leadership, analytic-autonomizing leaders correlated with transactional leadership, and those with a flexible-cohering type correlated with situational leadership.